 Remember, the ultimate goal isn’t just a delicious pizza; it’s the joy of learning, experimenting, and savoring the fruits of your efforts.
 So, put on your baker’s hat, get your hands a little doughy, and embark on this exciting pizza-making adventure.

 If you want to experiment, we challenge you to try different kinds of yeast, taste the different flavor profiles, test different ratios, and make your signature pizzas.
 We would love to see what you can make, so share your love for pizza.

-So, of the three kinds of yeast, fresh, dry active, and instant, which is the best yeast for you?
+So, of the three kinds of yeast for pizza dough, fresh, dry active, and instant, which is the best yeast for you?
 Let us know; we would love to know.

 Not a PRO?
 Not a Problem!